justDoji/newTraMBU/README.md

 This project revamp is meant to be a case study in clean project set-up, and usage of good coding practices.
 I've talked about this project on my personal blog: [Doji's Colony](http://www.doji.be/2019-05-04-pet-project-redesign/)

+## Quality metrics

+My SonarQube metrics can be found [here](https://sonarcloud.io/dashboard?id=be.doji.productivity%3Anewtrambu)

+Other metrics are less tangible as they are my subjective feeling of happiness when working in this codebase compared to the old codebase.

 ## Mission